broadinstitute/GATK-For-Primates/README.md

 ## Modes of operation:

-The workflow operates in one of three modes, as specified in the mandatory input JSON file: `initial`, `repeat` or `final`.
+The workflow operates in one of three modes, to be specified in the input JSON file: `initial`, `repeat` or `final`.

 #### Initial mode
 In `initial` mode, the workflow takes non-interleaved paired-end FASTQ reads or unmapped BAM files, maps these to the reference genome, performs an initial round of variant calls, hard-filters those calls, and uses these to perform BQSR.
 The output includes recalibrated BAM files for each individual, plus the necessary tables and plots to evaluate convergence.
 If individuals of multiple taxa are provided, variant calling is performed separately across each taxon, and again across the entire cohort.